Jeremy Pena Player Props: Astros vs. Twins

 Jeremy Pena At The Plate

-- Pena has two doubles, a home run and two walks while batting .171.
+- Pena is hitting .179 with two doubles, two home runs and two walks.

-- In four of eight games this year (50.0%), Pena has reached via hit, and that includes multiple hits twice.
+- This year, Pena has tallied at least one hit in five of nine games (55.6%), and had multiple hits twice.

-- He has hit a long ball in one of eight games, and in 2.6% of his plate appearances.
+- He has hit a home run in two of nine games played this year, and in 4.7% of his plate appearances.

-- In three games this season, Pena has picked up an RBI, with more than one RBI once.
+- In four games this season (44.4%), Pena has picked up an RBI, including two games with multiple runs batted in.

-- In five of eight games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this year (66.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.